Ilhan Omar: Early life and education

-Omar was born in Mogadishu, Somalia, on October 4, 1982, and spent her early years in Baidoa, in southern Somalia.
+Omar was born Ilham Abdullahi Omar in Mogadishu, Somalia, on October 4, 1982, and spent her early years in Baidoa, in southern Somalia.
 She was the youngest of seven siblings.
-Her father is Nur Omar Mohamed, an ethnic Somali from the Osman Mohamud sub-clan of Majeerteen, a clan in Northeastern Somalia.
+Her father is Nur Omar Mohamed, an ethnic Somali from the Osman Mohamud sub-clan of Majeerteen, a clan in northeastern Somalia.
 He was a colonel in the Somali Army under Siad Barre, and served in the Ogaden War (1977–78).
 He also worked as a teacher trainer.

 Omar's mother, Fadhuma Abukar Haji Hussein, an ethnic Benadiri, died when Omar was two.
-She was raised by her father and grandfather, who were moderate Sunni Muslims opposed to the rigid Wahhabi interpretation of Islam.
+Omar was raised by her father and grandfather, who were moderate Sunni Muslims opposed to the rigid Wahhabi interpretation of Islam.
 Her grandfather Abukar was the director of Somalia's National Marine Transport, and some of Omar's uncles and aunts also worked as civil servants and educators.
 She and her family fled Somalia to escape the Somali Civil War and spent four years in a Dadaab refugee camp in Garissa County, Kenya.

 Omar's family secured asylum in the U.S. and arrived in New York in 1995, then lived for a time in Arlington, Virginia, before moving to and settling in Minneapolis, where her father worked first as a taxi driver and later for the post office.
 Her father and grandfather emphasized the importance of democracy during her upbringing, and at age 14 she accompanied her grandfather to caucus meetings, serving as his interpreter.
 She has spoken about school bullying she endured during her time in Virginia, stimulated by her distinctive Somali appearance and wearing of the hijab.
 She recalls gum being pressed into her hijab, being pushed down stairs, and physical taunts while she was changing for gym class.
 Omar remembers her father's reaction to these incidents: "They are doing something to you because they feel threatened in some way by your existence."
 Omar became a U.S. citizen in 2000 when she was 17 years old.

 Omar attended Thomas Edison High School, from which she graduated in 2001, and volunteered as a student organizer.
 She graduated from North Dakota State University in 2011 with a bachelor's degree, majoring in political science and international studies.
 Omar was a policy fellow at the University of Minnesota's Humphrey School of Public Affairs.